When I posted my last entry a few months ago, I'd been living in Qatar for over two years, things were going well and I was "loving life," as they

 The temperature was "only" about 75, so folks were wearing heavy clothing.
 We're just not used to this cold weather!

-Above center: Kicking back at the end of the Corniche.
-That's me and my 10-year old JanSport daypack at the Museum
+Above right: Kicking back at the end of the Corniche.
+That's me and my 10-year old JanSport daypack at the

 The "Extreme Geographer" Idea Takes Off

-depressed -- about our termination notice in November.
+depressed – about our termination notice in November.
 I was too, to some extent, though I was trying to focus on the bright side.
-Most
+Most of

-of my CPO colleagues spent the next four months not doing much of anything in the office except occasionally training the people who would be taking
+my CPO colleagues spent the next four months not doing much of anything in the office except occasionally training the people who would be taking over

-over for them.
-That has to be the saddest task you can ever imagine: training someone to take over your job while knowing that
+for them.
+That has to be the saddest task you can ever imagine: training someone to take over your job while knowing that you’re being

-apprehension and lethargy.
-A few lucky folks, mostly the engineers, landed jobs elsewhere in Qatar but the rest of us were preparing
+lethargy.
+A few lucky folks, mostly the engineers, landed jobs elsewhere in Qatar but the rest of us were preparing to move back

-I was in a slightly better mood than most, though, partly because I didn't have a spouse or family to support.
-There's little
+I was in a slightly better mood than most of my colleagues at CPO, though, partly because I didn't have a spouse or family to support.

 want to worry about supporting someone else.
 Heck, I have enough to worry about just supporting myself.

-forward to something rather than look back on memories and missed opportunities -- opportunities like looking for another job in Qatar when I
+to something rather than look back on memories and missed opportunities – opportunities like looking for another job in Qatar when I had a chance,

-places that I wanted to visit again, like southern Utah and Cape Hatteras in North Carolina.
-Other dots indicated places I had never been,
+wanted to visit again, like southern Utah and Cape Hatteras in North Carolina.
+Other dots indicated places I had never been, like Memphis,

-like Memphis, Tennessee, the largest city in the U.S. that I had never visited (it's ranked #28 in U.S. population.
-Over the years I've visited
+Tennessee, the largest city in the U.S. that I had never visited (it's ranked #28 in U.S. population.
+Over the years I've visited cities #1

-cities #1 through 27).
-And still other dots represented my friends and relatives around America that I wanted to see – and a few that I
+through 27).
+And still other dots represented my friends and relatives around America that I wanted to see – and a few that I didn’t especially

 Above: A portion of the dot map I created in Qatar as I planned my upcoming trip around America.